Trump launches his fall push in Iowa to lock in his lead before the first Republican caucuses

 “The truth is Trump has an enduring lead in Iowa,” said Republican strategist David Kochel, a veteran Iowa and national Republican strategist who has advised several presidential campaigns.

-Trump has campaigned in Iowa more often than he has in other early nominating contest states.
+Trump has maintained a far less rigorous early-state schedule than he did in previous contests, but has campaigned in Iowa more often than he has in other early nominating states.

 “We’re not taking anything for granted.
 We’re going to fight for every vote.
 You’re going to see that in every event,” said Trump spokesman Steven Cheung.